Posts Tagged ‘State power’

 8

-The relationship between an autocratic ruler and the people can be described as transactional: The autocrat provides security and stability in exchange for the people’s loyalty and their freedoms.
-Citizens become merely instruments to maintain the leader’s power.
-The autocrat strives to construct an idealized image of himself in order to foster devotion and loyalty.
-Although this approach may provide reassurance during times of uncertainty, the autocrat has undermined accountability.
+The relationship between an autocratic ruler and the people can be described as transactional: the autocrat provides security and stability in exchange for the people’s loyalty and their freedoms.
+Citizens become instruments for the maintenance of power.
+The leader cultivates an image that invites devotion and reinforces dependence, often in the language of protection and national necessity.
+What begins as reassurance in moments of uncertainty gradually diminishes accountability, as the concentration of decision is accepted as the condition for order.

 9

 A democracy remains viable only when the State is capable of constraining itself from taking advantage of its own power and privilege.
-This brings us to the topic at hand, which is the challenge faced by countries like Venezuela, whose leaders have diminished the power of law by exempting themselves from its strictures.
+This brings us to the topic at hand, which is the challenge faced by countries such as Venezuela, where political leaders have diminished the authority of the law by exempting themselves from its strictures.
+The framework designed to contain power is not formally abandoned.
+It is gradually reinterpreted, until the distinction between rule and exception no longer operates as a limit, but as a justification.

 “The Constitution Within”